 ECO-FRIENDLY COLLECTION

-Crafted using cotton from the Better Cotton Initiative, Lee’s latest sustainable line is treated with nitrogen-based dye that embeds deeper into the yarn, leading to a huge reduction of dyeing baths.
+Crafted using cotton from the Better Cotton Initiative, Lee’s latest sustainable line is treated with a nitrogen-based dye that embeds deeper into the yarn, leading to a huge reduction of dyeing baths.
 The natural color fixer Kitotex and the Indigo Juice dyeing technology mean using less water, less energy and fewer chemicals.
 The clean rinse finishes on the washed and faded denims are made using either eco-friendly bleach additives or with a laser; this environmentally-friendly laundry technique requires absolutely no chemicals.
 An internal pocket offers details about the sustainable manufacturing process.

 www.lee.com